dimpase/M2/Adding-Engine-Functions.md

 ### engine.h

 Provides C/C++ functions that the top level Macaulay2 code can call.
 Most of the code is contained in files x-* files.
 Functions should be named raw<FunctionName> (not within a namespace).
 Place the raw<FunctionName> and arguments in the header and the source code in an x-* file.
+Recompile after adding changes.

+#### interface.dd

+Add the function to connect the Macaulay2 to the raw function.  export <rawFunctionName>(e:Expr):Expr := (...).  when e is of the right type of object, check length and properties of e.  toExpr(...) is the actual call.
+Exceptions are WrongArg<Error Type>(...)